MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 In a real world application, something should happen after an item is selected, perhaps we wanna filter some objects or we wanna redirect user to another page.

-What happens will be different from an app to another, we don't wanna hard-coded this, we don't wanna write this piece of logiq inside our list group component because it's not gonna a resuable component anymore, we need a way to notify the parent component that an item is selected.
+What happens will be different from an app to another, we don't wanna hard-coded this, we don't wanna write this piece of logic inside our list group component because it's not gonna a resuable component anymore, we need a way to notify the parent component that an item is selected.

 To implement this, we need to modify the props object, we're using its properties to pass data to our component, we can add a third property which is going to be a function, it will take a parameter called item of type string, that is the selected item, and it returns void.